How to Write a College Decision Appeal Letter

 So you got the thin envelope.
-Fortunately, your case isn't always closed upon that first rejection letter.
+Fortunately, your case isn't always closed upon that rejection letter.
 Here are a few ways you could change their minds.

 So you got the thin envelope.
 I know...huge bummer.
 Fortunately, in some circumstances, your case isn’t always closed upon that first rejection letter.
 Some colleges give prospective students the opportunity to appeal their admission decision by writing an appeal letter—a formal request to the college asking them to reconsider your application.
 This might feel like the most important letter you’ll ever write in your life, but the art of writing a great college decision appeal has less to do with your skills as a writer and more to do with why you’re appealing it in the first place.
 Below are a few very valid reasons you might appeal.